Parties are fun!

 Let’s not sugarcoat this.
 If you want to learn to be social, you have to go out and do it.
 You need practice to acquire a skill.
 But!
 You can acquire some theory in advance and put this theory into practice

-In conversation, there are the polite, the somewhat easy things to say.
+In conversation, there are the polite, somewhat easy, things to say.
 The usual nondescriptive small talk.
 The boring informal etiquette.

 It serves a purpose for sure.
 It’s a safe way to get acquainted.
 But it can grow stale pretty fast.
 You can find out how to have a basic conversation like that.
 Like any other social robot in the world.